 At St. Joseph’s we ensure that all pupils, regardless of their specific needs make the best possible progress.
 We understand that children learn and develop in different ways.
 Teachers and teaching assistants recognise this and use different teaching styles, resources and plan the National Curriculum at a level and a pace that is appropriate to their abilities.
 At times and when it is felt appropriate, modifications to the curriculum may be implemented.

-However, many children, at some time in their school life, need extra help.
 If a pupil is identified as having SEND, we will provide what is classed as ‘additional to’ or ‘different from’ the differentiated approaches and learning arrangements normally provided to all our pupils.
-We feel this will complement our already high quality teaching which is intended to overcome barriers to learning.
+This will complement our already high quality teaching which is intended to overcome barriers to learning.
+Children identified as having additional needs will have a provision map.
 This additional support (often termed intervention) will be tailored to meet the child’s needs and will target the specific area(s) of difficulty.
 This support may be provided in class or in another area of the school, occasionally on a 1-1 basis but more often as part of a small group.
 The support provided and its impact will be monitored closely and shared regularly with the child and with their parents/carer.

 - We ensure that teaching staff are aware of and sensitive to the needs of all pupils, teaching pupils in a way that is more appropriate to their needs.

 - We aim for pupils to gain in confidence and improve their self-esteem.

 - We work in partnership with parents/ carers, pupils and relevant external agencies in order to provide for children’s special educational needs and disabilities.

 - We identify at the earliest opportunity, all children that need special consideration to support their needs (whether these are educational, social, physical or emotional)